Subdomain Discovery

 A bug bounty hunter is starting an engagement on a target with a well-defined scope.
 They run subdomain discovery to map what is available:

-...Several interesting targets emerge immediately. api.target.com and api-v2.target.com suggest a versioned API with a legacy endpoint still running. auth.target.com is an authentication service — a high-value target. dev.target.com and staging.target.com are non-production environments that may have different security configurations.
+[008] www.target.com 200 HTTPSSeveral interesting targets emerge immediately. api.target.com and api-v2.target.com are both live, suggesting a versioned API with a legacy endpoint still running. auth.target.com is a live authentication service — a high-value target. dashboard.target.com returns 401, meaning an interface exists and is accessible but requires credentials. dev.target.com and staging.target.com are both live non-production environments.
 The hunter now has a clear map of where to focus their effort.

 Forgotten infrastructure audit